openemr/openemr/ccdaservice/README.md

 * navigate to: openemr/ccdaservice and run the following

-sudo npm install
+npm install

-sudo npm i node-window
+npm i node-window

 * The service will automatically be installed when OpenEMR is log into the first time and with both installs, ccda service is monitored by ssmanager started by background services.